djmonkeyuk/nms-base-builder/README.md

 ## Key Features

 * Build bases for No Mans Sky using proxy representations for building parts.
+* Complete freedome of movement when placing building parts - want something upside down?
+Up in the air?
+You can place it that way!
 * Define "presets" of building parts.
 * Save and Load bases.
 * Import and Export base data compatable with the No Mans Sky Save Editor.